 Typically, the password you enter to unlock your device only restricts access to your unencrypted data.
 This will not prevent border agents from accessing your data using forensic tools.
-Using full disk encryption, however, can block access so long as they don’t learn your decryption password.
+Using full disk encryption(new window), however, can block access so long as they don’t learn your decryption password.

 6. Write down everything

 If border agents try to search your phone or laptop, you should write down everything you can remember about the experience.
 Get their names, badge numbers, and agencies.
 This information will be useful later if you decide to file a complaint or a lawsuit.
 The EFF can offer you assistance if you feel your rights were violated(new window).

 7. Securing your Proton Mail account